 Couples seeking Holy Union should be 19 years old and above.
 If one or both couples are exactly 18 years old, a written parental consent and parental interview shall be required for the person or persons that is 18 years old.
 WE DO NOT DO UNIONS FOR MINORS.

 The Officiating Minister and the Church reserves the right to determine the suitability for Union based on age AND other sound ethical considerations.
-Ministry leader may offer a relationship blessing instead if the request for Holy Union seems to be premature as determined by the Ministry leader.
+Pastor or Ministry leader may offer a relationship blessing instead if the request for Holy Union seems to be premature as determined.

 Age Gap or Age Difference of 8 to 10 years or More